denn1s/apple-and-lily/Ch. 2 - Karin.md

 Before she could get any ideas, I darted forward, snatched the book off the table, and shoved it back onto a random shelf.
 I grabbed a different one—_First Blossom_, a story so sweet and innocent it was practically a children's book—and put it in front of her.

-"Wait here," I said in a shaky voice.
+"Here, you might like this one better," I said in a shaky voice.
 "I'll go get those drinks."

-Then I practically ran the few steps needed to reach the kitchen by the entrance, putting as much distance between us as possible in this tiny room.
+I practically ran the few steps needed to reach the kitchen by the entrance, putting as much distance between us as was possible in this tiny room.
 Well, more than a kitchen, it was really just a glorified counter with a mini-fridge and a sink, but right now it felt like a fortress.

 Okay.
 First things first: drinks.
 What do you even serve someone like her?
 She looks like she exclusively drinks mineral water imported from some secret mountain spring in Switzerland.

 Tea?
 That's what fancy girls always drink in manhwa.
 I might have some green tea bags somewhere; surely she's used to Earl Grey or some other high-class tea I can't even pronounce.
 Well, green tea is all I've got, and beggars can't be choosers.

-Okay.
-First things first: drinks.
-What do you even serve someone like her?
-She looks like she exclusively drinks mineral water imported from some secret mountain spring in Switzerland.

-Tea?
-That's what fancy girls always drink in manhwa.
-I might have some green tea bags somewhere...
-Well, she's surely used to Earl Grey or some other high-class tea I can't even pronounce.
-Whatever, green tea is all I've got, and beggars can't be choosers.

 I filled the electric kettle and flipped the switch.
 Its soft hum was a welcome noise in the suffocating silence.
 I leaned against the counter, took a deep breath, and tried to force my brain to work.